Strava Fitness Score Explained — What Does It Really Mean?

 - Indoor sessions on a trainer may not sync automatically

-- Manual activities without power meter data have no TSS
+- Manual activities without power meter data have no load calculation

-Building CTL takes time and consistency.
+Building Fitness takes time and consistency.
 Key principles:

 - Consistency beats intensity — 5 easy days beats 2 hard days

-- Safe CTL build: maximum 5–7 points per week
+- Safe Fitness build: maximum 5–7 points per week

 - Building too fast increases injury and overtraining risk

-- Rule of thumb: weekly TSS ÷ 7 = your long-term CTL target
+- Rule of thumb: weekly load ÷ 7 ≈ your long-term Fitness target

 All activities combined — Strava + FIT files.
-CTL, ATL, TSB in real time.
+Fitness, Fatigue, Form in real time.
 No manual calculations, no Strava subscription needed.

 Start for free →Free · No subscription · FIT upload or Strava sync